GoogleCloudPlatform/firebase-android-client/README.md

 # Build a Mobile App Using  Firebase and App Engine Flexible Environment
 This repository contains Android client sample code for "[Build a Mobile App Using  Firebase and App Engine Flexible Environment](https://cloud.google.com/solutions/mobile/mobile-firebase-appengine-flexible)" paper.
+Sample backend code can be found [here](https://github.com/GoogleCloudPlatform/firebase-appengine-backend).

 ## Build Requirements
 Following Google APIs are needed to be enabled from Google Developers Console.